 How does it integrate with Hazelcast in-memory data grid

 Hazelcast provides an add-on solution to hold all the caching elements using a distributed memory data grid.
 That way, you will be able to scale out applications indefinitely into any number of terabytes.
 Speedment provides a hot-cache solution for Hazelcast that can be compared to Oracles Golden Gate Hotcache.

 Which parts of the whole platform are going to be included in the open-source version

 Speedment Open Source is a native Java 8 API with powerful developer features.
 In addition to this, there are add-ons available as enterprise features.
 The team will continuously evaluate the community contributions and add features to the main branch continuously.
 We want our users to be able to test, develop and deploy applications with Speedment Open Source, but we would also like to be able to offer them something more.
-If they want enterprise grade functions like really big data sets, high availability or clustered environments this can all be added from the enterprise portfolio.
+If they want enterprise-grade functions like really big data sets, high availability or clustered environments this can all be added from the enterprise portfolio.
 You can go to our open source project on GitHub and follow the development there and perhaps also join the community!
-The first official version speedment-2.0.0 will be launched in the end of the summer and will contain many new interesting Java 8 features.
+The first official version speedment-2.0.0 will be launched at the end of the summer and will contain many new interesting Java 8 features.

 Thanks, Per for taking the time to give this interview.
 Let’s hope we hear more from you guys.